ritterim/stuntman/README.md

 # Stuntman

-> "Sometimes, you need to be a stand-in."
+> "Sometimes, you need a stand-in."

-A library for impersonating users during development leveraging ASP.NET Identity.
+**Stuntman** is a library for impersonating users during development leveraging .NET Claims Identity.
+Used primarily in web environments like ASP.NET MVC, ASP.NET Web Forms, and OWIN applications that serve HTML.
+This allows you to test different user scenarios that exist in your application with minimal friction.
+It also allows you to share those scenarios with other team members via source control.

 ## Installation